Access to Modern Contraceptives

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Q1: Do you know of any place where you can obtain a method for helping you to delay or avoid getting pregnant?
+Q1: Do you know of any place where women like you can obtain a contraceptive method for delaying or avoiding pregnancy?

 A1: yes / no